guettli/deadends-of-it/README.md

 Low-level languages like assembly, C, C++ are the building blocks of higher level languages.
 But the usage of these languages is in decline or constant low.
 Here in comparison with Python: http://sotagtrends.com/?tags=[assembly,c,c%2B%2B,python]

 Java was a big hype and is still wide spread.
-It is no "deadend" yet, but declinging: http://sotagtrends.com/?tags=[python,java]
+It is no "deadend" yet, but declining: http://sotagtrends.com/?tags=[python,java]

 I just don't know if XSLT is a programming language or a data format.
 I never liked it.
 It was way too verbose, it was complicated to write.
 It was not a real programming language and simple things got complicated soon.
 I am happy to see XLST going: http://sotagtrends.com/?tags=[xslt]